leylabmpi/StrainVis/StrainVis_app/manual.md

 - **Filter plot button:** Clicking this button updates the plot, so that only pairwise comparisons, originating from the selected groups of the selected feature, will be included in the plot.
 - **Reset filteration button:** Clicking this button resets the filtering and updates the plot so that all data is shown.

+### ANI results analyses

+The following analyses are provided for the ANI results:
+- **ANI distribution plot**: Shows the ANI distribution among all the sample pairs.
+- **Clustered heatmap plot**: Presents the ANI of the pairwise comparisons as a clustered heatmap.

+Detailed information about these plots and their customization options can be found under the section 'APSS-based analyses' of the SynTracker results.

+### Combined analysis

+This tab is available when the user provides both SynTracker and ANI input files.

+### ANI vs. APSS scatter plot

+This plot is a scatter plot of the ANI vs. the APSS among all the sample pairwise comparisons, which are available in both input files.
+The APSS values that are shown in the plot correspond to the number of subsampled regions that was selected by the user in the 'APSS-based analyses' view.
+The Spearman correlation between the two metrices is calculated and presented on the plot.
+The color of the data points can be set by the user.

+**Including metadata**: Upon feature selection, the data points, representing the pairwise-comparisons, can be colored according to two categories: same / different feature. for example: if the selected feature is 'country', the two categories are 'same country' and 'different country'.
+The features are derived from the upoaded metadata file and can be interactively selected from a drop-down menu.
+The 'same color' and the 'different color' can be set by the user.

 ## Multiple Species Visualization

 The multiple Species visualisation tab is active when the input file contains more than one species.